ZeqinYu/FSTS/README.md

 ---

 ### 🌍 Support Future FSTS Development
 The **FSTS dataset** has been entirely developed through self-funded effort.
-To extend it into **FSTS vX** with more realistic and diverse tampering scenarios, we are looking for research partners or sponsors interested in supporting this work.  📧 **Contact:** kimjyu@foxmail.com
+To extend it into **FSTS vX** with more realistic and diverse tampering scenarios, we are looking for research partners or sponsors interested in supporting this work.